 Jacob is also an active member of the legal community, serving as the President of the Kay County Bar in 2010.
 He is on the Board of Directors, and currently serves as Treasurer, for the Oklahoma Association of Justice (formerly the Oklahoma Trial Lawyers Association).
-He has been recognized by Super Lawyers for 9 years running, The National Trial Lawyers Top 100, The National Trial Lawyers Top 40 under 40, and is active in Lawyers Fighting Hunger.
+He has been recognized by Super Lawyers since 2013, The National Trial Lawyers Top 100, The National Trial Lawyers Top 40 under 40, and is active in Lawyers Fighting Hunger.
 He also maintains a 10/10 client rating on Avvo.

 When Jacob is not in the office, you will find him outside either golfing or fishing with his family, coaching youth sports around Tulsa or taking in concerts or sporting events across the city.

 - Personal Injury

 - Car Accidents

 - Oil Field Injuries & Accidents